briancaffey/RedLM/ARTICLE.md

 ## Multi-modal RAG for visual reasoning

-Qwen2-VL was released a few days before I heard about this contest.
-Qwen is the name of Alibaba’s AI Lab, and it is an abbreviation of the Chinese characters: 千问 (”qian wen”, meaning 1000 questions).
+Qwen2-VL is a new AI model that was released in late August 2024.
+Qwen is the name of Alibaba’s AI Lab, and it is an abbreviation of the Chinese characters: 千问 ("qian wen", meaning 1000 questions).
 VL stands for vision-language, meaning that the model is capable of understanding both text and images.
-I had tested out the previous version of Qwen’s vision-language model and was very impressed by how it could answer questions about images.
+I had tested out the previous version of Qwen’s vision-language model and was very impressed by how it could accurately describe the contents of images and also answer general questions about images.

-Sun Wen was a Qing-era painter who spent 36 years of his life creating a series of 230 paintings detailing scenes from Dream of the Red Chamber.
-These images are incredibly detailed and often contain multiple disjointed scenes in one painting.
-If you asked a Qwen-VL model to describe one of the images, you might get back a lengthy description, and the context window might easily be exceeded when including a resolution high enough for the model to properly “see” anything.
+Sun Wen was a Qing-era painter who spent 36 years of his life creating a series of 230 paintings capturing scenes from Dream of the Red Chamber.
+The paintings are incredibly detailed and often contain repeated figures in a temporal sequence.
+If you asked a Qwen-VL model to describe one of the images, it might return lengthy description that doesn't fully capture the full detail of the scene.
+It might also be difficult for a language model to "focus" on a portion of the whole image.

 ![Dream of the Red Chamber Painting 131](/static/redlm/painting_131.png)

-This gave me the idea to build a feature where a user can select part of a painting (by clicking and dragging on an image) and ask a question about that section of the painting alone.
-I knew that this could be done with something like HTML canvas, and I also knew that doing this on my own would take a very long time to write since I am at best a very casual frontend developer.
-It took me just a few minutes to write out the prompt and Claude 3.5 Sonnet wrote a perfect prototype in less than a minute.
+This sparked the idea to create a feature where users can click and drag over an image to select part of a painting, then ask questions specifically about the selected portion.
+I knew that while this could be achieved with tools like HTML canvas, writing it on my own would be quite time-consuming.
+It took me just a few minutes to write out the prompt, and Claude 3.5 Sonnet generated a perfect prototype of this feature in under a minute.
 Here’s the prompt I used:

 > I'm going to describe a Vue component and I want you to write it using Vue 3 to the best of your ability.
 >